Mari people: Language

-In the 2002 census, 451,033 people stated that they spoke the Mari language.
+At the 2002 census, 451,033 people stated that they spoke the Mari language.

 Religion

 Maris have traditionally practiced a shamanistic faith that closely connected the individual with nature.
 According to those beliefs, nature exerts an influence over people.
 Nature is seen as a sacred, powerful, and living being with which people are fully intertwined.
 Nature also serves as a source of absolute good who always helps humans as long as they refrain from harming or opposing it.
+The indigenous religion of the Mari people is the most important element of their national identity and tradition; speaking of their faith, many Mari intellectuals concluded that "to kill our faith means to kill us".